In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 The GET

-endpoints get previously saved product as:
+endpoint fetches previously saved products as:

 @GetMapping("/products/{productId}")